mdbruyn/data-analysis-with-python/README.md

 This repository contains **my** solutions for the projects of the python course [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/) from [freeCodeCamp](https://www.freecodecamp.org/).

-In some projects there are also Jupyter Notebook.

 ## Note

 The solutions in this repository are made with `Python 3.9.0`.